 Ingredient Notes:

-- Gluten Free Macaroni - I like Jovial and Tinkyada brands.
+• Gluten Free Macaroni – I like Jovial and Tinkyada brands because they hold their shape well and don’t get mushy as easily as other brands.

-- Oil - Be sure your oil is okay for a high smoking point.
+• Oil – Be sure your oil is a high smoking point.
+I like to use canola or avocado oil.

-Step 1: Cook your gluten free elbows according to the package directions.
+Step 1: Cook your gluten free elbows one minute less than the package directions.
 Cook the pasta, then give it a cold water rinse to stop the cooking to prevent your pasta from turning to mush.

-Step 2: Add your gluten free cheese sauce ingredients to a pot.
+Step 2: Add your cheese sauce ingredients to a large cooking pot.
 I highly recommend using a non-stick pot for easy clean-up later!
 I use cream cheese, cheddar cheese, unsalted butter, heavy cream, and seasonings.

 Your melted cheese sauce is going to be thick and creamy.
 This will help the macaroni stick together better when forming your bites.